 Paint) Liquid paint is not allowed at County Centers.
 Residents are instructed how to dry latex paint.
 Dried latex paint is accepted for disposal if it has been mixed with a hardener and dried to a solid.
-All other paint is directed to the permanent Household Hazardous Waste Facility (HHW).
+Oil and lead-based paint is directed to the permanent Household Hazardous Waste Facility (HHW).